Key Issues Moving Through the MAGA-hijacked Courts

 -

-The 2nd Circuit held plaintiffs did not have standing to sue Pfizer for its fellowship program for underrepresented minorities.
+The 2nd Circuit initially upheld a district court ruling that plaintiffs did not have standing to sue Pfizer for its fellowship program for underrepresented minorities.

 -